-Upon launching the A+ Schools Program in 1995, the Kenan Institute for the Arts made a commitment to evaluate the program.
-Years of evaluation have concluded that the sustainability of the A+ Schools Program is attributed to three primary factors:
+Upon launching A+ Schools in 1995, the Kenan Institute for the Arts made a commitment to evaluate the program.
+Years of evaluation have concluded that the sustainability of A+ Schools of North Carolina is attributed to three primary factors:

 - The use of the arts